FedericoFinocchiaro93/Pathfinder/README.md

 ### Chat History
 Conversation history can be saved on Liferay (enable it in settings) to resume chats where you left off.

+### Feedback & Learning
+When enabled in settings, users can rate AI responses with 👍/👎.
+Positive feedback is stored in a Liferay Custom Object and used as RAG context for future similar questions, so the LLM learns from previously approved answers over time.
+The system automatically deduplicates similar questions and increments a score counter instead of creating duplicate records.

 ---

 ## 📊 Cost Monitoring